dennisss/dacha/pkg/datastore/src/meta/README.md

 TODO: Eventually further improve the liveness of the system by adding more restrictions to ensure that transactions are short lived such as limits on the size of each transaction.

 Before the client issues a transaction, it may use other non-locking `KeyValueStore` service methods such as `Read()` and `Snapshot()` to cheaply prepare the contents of the transaction request.

-## Old

-- Initial discovery of peers will be via multi-cast
-    - Eventually rely on the list of tasks in the cluster task metadata as we want to ensure that all servers are accounted for.

-- This will just expose a basic key/value store possibly with some read/write ACL support.

-- Provide a client library

-- Must support the bootstrapping or joining existing via an RPC call